Skip to main content

 Best budget-friendly approach for most buyers

-If I were advising a friend doing a CNFans Spreadsheet haul on a budget, I would suggest this: consolidate low-risk tops together, hold back pants and shoes until measurements are confirmed, then choose a standard line unless there is a strong reason to go ultra-cheap or ultra-fast.
+If I were advising a friend doing a 100buy Spreadsheet haul on a budget, I would suggest this: consolidate low-risk tops together, hold back pants and shoes until measurements are confirmed, then choose a standard line unless there is a strong reason to go ultra-cheap or ultra-fast.
 It is not the absolute cheapest route, but it is the best value route.

 That distinction matters.
 Cheap and cost-effective are not always the same thing.

 So if your goal is smart spending, treat shipping like insurance against sizing inconsistency.
 Save on the easy categories, be careful on the risky ones, and never ship uncertain pants just because the postage calculator looks good.
-That is the practical move that keeps a CNFans Spreadsheet order affordable in the long run.
+That is the practical move that keeps a 100buy Spreadsheet order affordable in the long run.

 E